sahandmostafaei/portfolio-optimization-research/README.md

 ### H1 — Out-of-Sample Performance

-Portfolio optimization does not necessarily outperform simple equal weighting when evaluated strictly out of sample.
+Portfolio optimization does not necessarily generate superior out-of-sample risk-adjusted performance relative to equal weighting.

 ### H2 — Estimation Risk

-Strategies that depend more heavily on estimated parameters are more sensitive to estimation uncertainty and may exhibit weaker out-of-sample performance.
+Strategies that rely more heavily on estimated parameters are more sensitive to estimation uncertainty.

 ### H3 — Transaction Costs

-Higher portfolio turnover reduces the economic attractiveness of optimized strategies after transaction costs.
+Higher portfolio turnover reduces the economic attractiveness of optimized portfolios after transaction costs.

 ### H4 — Market Regimes

-The relative performance of portfolio construction strategies varies across bull, neutral, and bear market environments.
+The relative performance and risk characteristics of portfolio construction strategies vary across different market environments.

 ### H5 — Covariance Estimation

-Covariance shrinkage can improve the stability of optimized portfolios by reducing sensitivity to noisy sample covariance estimates.
+Covariance shrinkage can improve portfolio stability by reducing sensitivity to noisy sample covariance estimates.

 ---

-## Portfolio Strategies
+# Portfolio Strategies

 The baseline analysis compares four portfolio construction approaches.

-### 1. Equal Weight
+## 1. Equal Weight

-Each asset receives the same portfolio weight.
+Each asset receives an equal portfolio allocation.

+For `N` assets:

+`w_i = 1 / N`

-Equal weighting provides a transparent benchmark that does not require estimation of expected returns or covariance matrices.
+Equal weighting provides a transparent benchmark that does not require expected-return or covariance estimation.

-### 2. Global Minimum Variance

-The portfolio minimizes estimated variance subject to the investment constraints.

-### 3. Mean-Variance Optimization

-The portfolio balances estimated expected return against estimated portfolio variance using a risk-aversion parameter.

-### 4. Equal Risk Contribution

-The portfolio attempts to allocate portfolio risk approximately equally across assets.

-These four strategies represent different approaches to portfolio construction and allow the research to examine whether greater model complexity produces greater economic value.
+Its simplicity makes it an appropriate reference point for assessing whether optimization provides sufficient additional value to justify its estimation requirements.

 ---

+## 2. Global Minimum Variance

+The global minimum variance portfolio solves:

+`min_w w' Σ w`

+subject to:

+`sum_i w_i = 1`

+and:

+`0 <= w_i <= 0.30`

+where:

+- `w` is the portfolio-weight vector;
+- `Σ` is the estimated covariance matrix.

+The strategy attempts to minimize estimated portfolio variance subject to the implementation constraints.

+---

+## 3. Mean-Variance Optimization

+The mean-variance strategy solves:

+`max_w [w' μ - (γ / 2) w' Σ w]`

+subject to the portfolio constraints.

+Here:

+- `μ` is the estimated expected-return vector;
+- `Σ` is the estimated covariance matrix;
+- `γ` is the risk-aversion parameter.

+The baseline specification uses:

+`γ = 3`

+Robustness specifications consider:

+`γ ∈ {1, 3, 5, 10}`

+Because both expected returns and covariances are estimated from historical observations, mean-variance optimization provides a direct framework for studying estimation risk.

+---

+## 4. Equal Risk Contribution

+The equal-risk-contribution strategy seeks to allocate portfolio risk approximately equally across assets.

+Rather than relying primarily on expected-return forecasts, the approach focuses on the covariance structure and the contribution of each asset to overall portfolio risk.

+This provides a useful contrast with both equal weighting and mean-variance optimization.

+---

-## Asset Universe
+# Asset Universe

 The baseline universe consists of seven exchange-traded funds: